wasalm/LoRaWAN-P2P-Tally-light/README.md

 # Update Door sensor
 By default the doorsensor won't work with the light as it will communicates with the all 8 channels while we can only receive one.
 For this we have to set it into single channel mode.
 To do this we have to send the configure the device using AT commands.
 See the *[Wiki](https://wiki.dragino.com/xwiki/bin/view/Main/User%20Manual%20for%20LoRaWAN%20End%20Nodes/LDS02%20-%20LoRaWAN%20Door%20Sensor%20User%20Manual/)* for more information.
 We run the following commands.
 Comments should not be send to the doorsensor!

+	AT+CJOINMODE=1
-    AT+CDEVEUI=8149d6562deaff58 // Replace this with your own DevEUI.
-    AT+CAPPEUI=989ffc2d10fdbd11 // Replace this with your own AppEUI.
-    AT+CAPPKEY=ed152d83e2b9ff1ff08825912f0feea5 // Replace this with your own AppKey.
+	AT+CDEVADDR=00981359 // Replace this with your own DevAddr AT+CAPPSKEY=3e3e4c4be1a69112a2a286379ad63414 // Replace this with your own AppSKey AT+CNWKSKEY=ef9c2a59aa2145eb41ac61f4d321e91f // Replace this with your own NwkSkey

-    AT+CCONFIRM=1 // Set mode to confimed
+    AT+CCONFIRM=0 // Set mode to confimed
     AT+CADR=0 // Disable ADR
     AT+CRX1DELAY=1 // SET RxWindowDelay to 1 second.
     AT+TTRIG=0,0 // Disable Alarm as we implemented our own alarm in code.